 - Choose to publish a new item or update an existing item:

 - Create a new item: Mark this option to publish a brand new content item to Review 360, then give it a title.
 (The title defaults to the name of your project file.
 Changing the title here won't affect the name of your project file.)
+Note that the title on the player will display up to 80 characters.

 By default, Quizmaker uses an image of the first slide in your quiz as the thumbnail image on your Review 360 home page, but you can choose a different image.